Echinops6718/HealthInfo/Saffron.md

 May protect against mitochondrial dysfunction and age related macular degeneration.

-There is conflicting evidence for whether saffron may act as a blood thinner.
+There is conflicting evidence for whether saffron may act as a blood thinner at dosage present in supplements.

 #anti-inflammatory #Alzheimers-protective #multiple-sclerosis-treatment #skin-protective